kovanostra/message-passing-neural-network/README.md

 python src/ci.py start-training
 ```

-The model runs with default values for the number of epochs (10), loss function ('MSE') and optimizer ('adam').
+The model runs with default values for the number of epochs (10), loss function ('MSE') and optimizer ('SGD').
 However, these can be changed as seen below:
  ```
- python src/ci.py start-training --epochs 10 -- loss_function 'MSE' --optimizer 'adam'
+ python src/ci.py start-training --epochs 10 -- loss_function 'SGD' --optimizer 'adam'
  ```

 ### Docker
 The model can be run from inside a docker container.
-TO do so please execute the following shell script from inside ~/message-passing-nn/:
+To do so please execute the following shell script from inside ~/message-passing-nn/:
 ```
 . train-model.sh
 ```
+The train-model.sh will:

+    - Build the project
+    - Create a docker image
+    - Create a docker container
+    - Start the container
+    - Print the containner's logs with the --follow option activated

 Afterwards, you can clear the docker container and images created by running again from inside ~/message-passing-nn/:
 ```